The goal of this article

 # systemctl disable sshd # systemctl stop sshd

-Note: It seems iptables or ufw (netfilter) is not working on this kernel.
-Need more invesigation.
+Note: It seems iptables nor ufw (netfilter) are not supported on La Frite’s kernel for now.

 Do startx on login